Skip to main content

 How insurers underwrite hairdresser applications

-Hairdressers are treated as a low-to-medium risk occupation across the panel, with the qualified versus unqualified distinction driving most of the underwriting outcome for hairdressers and barbers, and a similar split for beauticians.
-Insurers commonly recognise 'Barber or hairdresser - qualified' as a separate occupation category to 'unqualified', and the two are rated quite differently.
-Qualified hairdressers and barbers generally land in a light-blue-collar tier with both TPD Own Occupation and TPD Any Occupation available, Life and Critical Illness in a standard class, and income protection benefit periods to age 65.
-Unqualified hairdressers, barbers, and beauticians typically land in a heavier semi-skilled category with shorter maximum benefit periods, Own Occupation TPD frequently unavailable, and Life/CI premiums slightly higher per unit of cover.
-Salon owners and managers are usually rated on the same light-manual tier when they remain hands-on with clients.
-Disclosure conversations on hairdresser applications routinely cover repetitive strain in the hands, wrists, and shoulders from cutting and styling; contact dermatitis or other skin reactions to dyes, bleaches, and treatment chemicals; respiratory irritation from aerosols and chemical fumes; varicose veins and lower-back issues from prolonged standing.
+Hairdressing is treated as a low-to-medium risk occupation across the panel, and the main thing that moves the outcome is whether you are formally qualified.
+Many insurers list a qualified barber or hairdresser as a separate category from an unqualified one, and rate them quite differently.
+Qualified hairdressers and barbers usually land in a light, hands-on tier with a good range of cover available, including disability cover on an own-occupation basis and income protection that can pay through to retirement age.
+Unqualified hairdressers, barbers, and beauticians tend to sit a notch heavier, often with a shorter maximum income protection period, own-occupation disability cover harder to get, and slightly higher life and trauma premiums per unit.
+Salon owners and managers are usually rated on the same light tier while they remain hands-on with clients.
+Disclosure conversations on these applications commonly cover repetitive strain in the hands, wrists, and shoulders; contact dermatitis or other skin reactions to dyes, bleaches, and treatment chemicals; respiratory irritation from aerosols and fumes; and varicose veins or lower-back issues from standing for long periods.

 How the 9-insurer panel treats hairdressers